org-trello/org-trello.github.io/migration.md

 configuration file *~/.trello/config.el* will be moved to *~/.emacs.d/.trello/tony.el*

-- respect elisp conventions regarding command names.
+Again, org-trello tries to respect elisp conventions regarding command names.
-The old command names are still available but it's now recommended to use *org-trello-* instead of *org-trello/* (as they are deprecated)
+So the command names have been renamed from *org-trello/* to *org-trello-*.
+Still, the old command names are available.

 ## 0.6.7